With their splashy flowers that call to mind the tropics, bromeliad plants offer an exotic touch to any home.

 Common Varieties and Cultivars

 There are many popular cultivars and varieties of bromeliads that you can grow.
-Most have attractive foliage that can grow in numerous colors, including green, yellow, and even purple.
+Most bromeliads have attractive foliage that can grow in numerous colors, including dark green, yellow, and even purple.
 The thick, broad leaves form tanks, or funnel-shaped rosettes, that are meant to hold water.
 Some develop gorgeous flowering stalks.

 There are a few varieties of bromeliads, including urn plants (Aechmea species), pineapple bromeliads (Ananas species), earth stars (Cryptanthus species), air pine or living vase (Guzmania species), blushing bromeliad or fingernail plants (Neoregelia species), air plants (Tillandsia species), and Vrieseas (including hybrid Vrieseas).